Posted By: Kaplan Schweser

 FRM® Exam Pass Rate

 The passing score for the exam is estimated to be 70 percent.
-The pass rates for the November 2018 FRM® Exam were 50 percent for Part I and 56 percent for Part 2.
+The pass rates for the May 2020 FRM exam were 42 percent for Part I and 61% for Part II.
+The pass rates for the November 2019 FRM Exam were 46 percent for Part I and 59 percent for Part 2.
 Since 2013, the pass rates have averaged between 40 to 60 percent.
 The pass rates fluctuate somewhat, but over time, there has been a slight decline in the pass rates.
 (Interestingly, since 2013, November pass rates for both exams have been higher than the May rates, overall.)

 FRM® Exam Topics

 The topics covered by both parts of the FRM Exam can change periodically because the world of financial risks is fluid.
 Here are the 2019 weights and topics for Part I: